 Modeling Terms – S

-The Screen Actors Guild (SAG) was an American labor union which representing film and television principal and background performers worldwide.
+The Screen Actors Guild (SAG) was an American labor union representing film and television principal and background performers worldwide.
 In 2012, the Screen Actors Guild (SAG) merged with the American Federation of Television and Radio Artists (AFTRA) to create SAG-AFTRA.
 (See also: SAG-AFTRA)

 The Screen Actors Guild‐American Federation of Television and Radio Artists (SAG-AFTRA) is an American labor union representing film and television principal and background performers, journalists, and radio personalities worldwide.
-The union formed in 2012, with the merger of the Screen Actors Guild (created in 1933) and the American Federation of Television and Radio Artists (created in 1952).
+The union formed in 2012, with the merge of the Screen Actors Guild (created in 1933) and the American Federation of Television and Radio Artists (created in 1952).

 A “one-off” piece of clothing from a designer that a model wears in fashion shows or at a photo shoot.